adithi2905/info-viz-predictive-health-analytics/README.md

 Together, these models complement the dashboard’s descriptive visualizations by providing predictive insights into future disease burden and survival outcomes.
 While the predictions are based on historical trends and modeled assumptions, they offer valuable early signals for public health planning, resource allocation, and comparative risk assessment across states.
 Continuous retraining and incorporation of updated data are expected to further improve model accuracy in future iterations.

 ---

+## Conclusion

+This project brings together individual-level health records and broader state-level context to create a richer, more interpretable view of life expectancy patterns across the U.S. By integrating patient profiles, medical history, and healthcare events with environmental (AQI) and healthcare access indicators, the dashboard enables state-by-state comparison of how chronic disease burden, behavioral choices, and external conditions relate to longevity outcomes.
+Because the client-provided data is mocked and does not explicitly link events to specific conditions, we made transparent simplifying assumptions to derive consistent longevity measures and support meaningful visual exploration.

+Beyond descriptive insights, the forecasting components extend the dashboard into a forward-looking tool.
+CatBoost-based prevalence forecasting provides short- and medium-term signals on potential future disease burden, while the Random Survival Forest model offers a way to estimate survival risk patterns using the derived longevity proxy and contextual features.
+Together, these outputs support comparative analysis and early planning—while also highlighting opportunities for future improvement, such as incorporating per-capita normalization, stronger event–condition linkage, and validation with real clinical timelines.